 My skills in software engineering are based on physics, maths and computer science.
-They have grown through my experience of working in many diverse sectors.
-My code is robust, clean, readable and testable.
+They have grown through my experience of working in many diverse sectors, and my desire to never stop learning.

-Here I will show some of the software I have written in my spare time, such as the program that produced the photo mosaic on the left.
+Here I will show some of the software I have written in my spare time over the years, like the program that produced the photo mosaic on the left.
 Roll over it to zoom in.

 ✓ Native English, fluent Catalan, good French, reasonable Spanish, basic Greek and German.

 ✓ Friendly and communicative, with a logical approach based on physics and mathematics.

 I currently work as a senior Flutter developer, making an algorithmic crypto trading app.
 To me, Flutter seems to have been very well designed, and I think it guides the developer towards writing cleaner and more solid code.
 I think it has the potential to become one of the main front-end SDKs, and I look forward to seeing how it evolves.

 Flutterbys is a program I made to investigate Flutter animations.
 This program was very quick and easy to write, especially with the help of the hot reload.
 I actually wrote it as a desktop app, as the workflow seemed smoother, and then I ported it to the web in five minutes.
 I am very impressed with how fast Flutter development can be.

 Roll over the butterflies to see them fly.

 This is another program I made while experimenting with Flutter.
 It allows the user to view Youtube videos with subtitles in two languages at the same time.
 You can scroll through the subtitles and click on them in order to index to a particular point in the video.

 Java is one of my core programming skills, and over the years I have used it to solve thousands of problems facing the business domains I have worked in.
 I feel that I have left a body of clean and solid code which can be easily understood and extended by others.